 The Y-K Delta is a vast and beautiful region in Alaska.
 Tucked between two of Southwest Alaska’s longest rivers, the Yukon and the Kuskokwim- this unique, isolated area is the traditional home of the state’s indegenous Yup’ik, Cup’ik and Athabascan people.

-The Region is approximately 58,000 square miles (roughly the size of Oregon) and encompasses 58 federally recognized tribes.
+The Region is approximately 58,000 square miles (roughly the size of New York) and encompasses 58 federally recognized tribes.
 Residents practice a subsistence-based lifestyle, with hunting, fishing and gathering providing the vast majority of their food.

 The Region: At Glance

-- Larger than half of the (25) states in the nation combined
+- Our region’s geographic area is larger than half of the (25) states in the nation

 - One of the most economically challenged regions in Alaska and the United States